-Compare course content
+Comparing course content

-- How many lectures are there and how much group work will be done in seminars?
+- How many lectures are there, and how much group work will be done in seminars?

-- Who are the tutors and are they experts in areas you want to learn about?
+- Who are the tutors, and are they experts in areas you want to learn about?

-Compare course providers and locations
+Comparing course providers and locations

 - What subject areas do they specialise in?

 - Can you study part of your course abroad, or get help with work placements?